Rotator Cuff Injuries

 Athletes are highly prone to getting rotator cuff tears, especially pitchers in baseball, tennis players, swimmers, and football players.
 The average person can get a rotator cuff injury if they fall directly onto the shoulder, lift heavy weights, or use their arm to break a fall.
 Any repetitive motion of the arm, particularly with the arms raised above the head, can cause a rotator cuff tear.

 The injury doesn’t have to involve a tear in the tendons.
-It can involve irritation, such as a tendonitis of one or more of the tendons or a tear in the muscle.
+It can involve irritation, such as tendonitis of one or more of the tendons or a tear in the muscle.
 Tendons are normally tough and thick bands of tissue that connect the shoulder muscles to the bone.
 Tendonitis can happen with repetitive injury overuse of the muscle group attached to the tendon.
 Tendonitis of the rotator cuff increases with age.
-Often the only management is anti-inflammatory medication, steroid injections, rest and determining ways to rebalance the way the extremity moves so one tendon does not receive excessive pressure.
+Often the only management is anti-inflammatory medication, steroid injections, rest, and determining ways to rebalance the way the extremity moves so one tendon does not receive excessive pressure.

 An injury to the rotator cuff involves damage to at least one of the tendons that belong to these four muscles: